CopKH/CopKH/README.md

 ### Hi there 👋
  😄Hello, My name's Copter.
 I'm a newbie Backend Developer.
-I learn about Python as to main programming language.
-My first project is a Login system.
+I learn about Python  and Javascript as to main programming language.
+ My first project is a Login system. 📫
 🔭 I’m currently working on freelance backend developer
 <!--
 **CopKH/CopKH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.